Geethen/geeforec.github.io/content/post/practical-4.md

   palette: 'ffffff, 67d9f1, 1036cb'};
 ```

-Next, we center the map to Costa Rica.
+Next, we centre the map to Costa Rica.
 All other layers will align with this parent map and add the data of interest.
 Specifically, we add the long-term mean rainfall raster and the Braulio Carrillo boundary.
 To conclude, we will add a zoom control button and the previously defined title.

 ```js
 Map.centerObject(costaRica, 8);